 ANDREA RASSELL + PROFESSOR VIPUL BANSAL, NANOBIOSENSING FACILITY, RMIT UNIVERSITY

-Artist Andrea Rassell and scientist Vipul Bansal explored how filmmaking can be used to interrogate the social, cultural and ethical implications of nanoscale biosensing technologies.
+Artist Andrea Rassell and scientist Vipul Bansal explored how media art can be used to interrogate the social, cultural and ethical implications of nanoscale biosensing technologies.

 This work-in-progress documentation shows a virtual microscope made from hundreds of individual Scanning Electron Microscopy images.
 These create a super-resolution image and the ability to zoom in and out without the use of a microscope.

 The two samples shown here are CuTCNQ, a crystalline material that acts a sponge for toxic environmental and industrial chemicals and ZIF-8, a nanoengineered material that acts as a gene-delivery system and cancer therapy.
 These nanoparticles are shown here on top of prostate tumour cells.

 Andrea has spent the first part of 2020 in Mexico City, about to begin a residency at Taller 30 (Studio 30).
 The collaborative space in San Miguel de Allende houses a cooperative of artists whose work integrates art, technology, science, sound and design.
 Andrea plans to learn from these local artists‘ knowledge of socially embedded practices, mechanical engineering, and digital development in building the interface and audience experiences for her work The Society of NanoBioSensing: Virtual Microscope, with plans to exhibit in Mexico before returning to show the work in Australia.

 ‘Wildly Oscillating Molecules: Technological mediation of the atomic force microscope’, Technoetic Arts: A Journal of Speculative Research, 17:3; Rassell, Andrea (2019)